RotorHazard/RotorHazard/doc/Plugins.md

 Register a *handler* using the `.on()` function, usually within your `initialize()` function.

+A list of timer-provided events is contained within the `Evt` class in `/src/server/eventmanager.py`, which you can access in your plugin with `from eventmanager import Evt`.
+Custom events may also be created and triggered by plugins, allowing communication between them.

 #### .on(event, name, handler_fn, default_args=None, priority=200, unique=False)

 Registers a *handler* to an *event*.
 This causes the code in the *handler* to be run each time the *event* is *triggered* by any means (timer, plugin, or otherwise)

-- `event` (string|Evt): the triggering *event* for this *handler*.
-A list of timer-provided events is contained within the `Evt` class in `/src/server/eventmanager.py`, which you can access in your plugin with `from eventmanager import Evt`.
-Custom events may also be created and triggered by plugins, allowing communication between them.
+- `event` (Evt|string): the triggering *event* for this *handler*.
 - `name` (string): a name for your handler.
 Only one handler with each name can be registered per *event*, so registering with the same `name` and `event` multiple times will cause handlers to be overridden.
 Choose something unique so as not to conflict with timer internals or other plugins.
 - `handler_fn` (function): the function to run when this event triggers.
 - `default_args` (dict): provides default arguments for the handler.
 These arguments will be overwritten if the `Event` provides arguments with the same keys.